 Most cosmetic and hair care manufacturers do not need both excuses.
 Take a walk down the grocery store beauty aisle and flip a few shampoo bottles to read their ingredient decks.
 It won’t take long to realize that these are very compelling reasons to use SLS and SLES for most manufacturers.
 If they weren’t inexpensive and effective, you would not see much of them.

-We see hundreds of clients a day at our SEVEN® salon, and we are committed to taking the natural path to performance, so we choose not to use SLS and SLES in our products.
+We are committed to taking the natural path to performance, so we choose not to use SLS and SLES in our products.
 Instead, SEVEN shampoos are formulated with safe alternatives like Disodium Laureth Sulfosuccinate, a modified fatty acid.
 Admittedly, that’s a mouthful, but in the world of shampoo formulations, long words do not necessarily mean an ingredient is harsh or unsafe.

 Disodium Laureth Sulfosuccinate is not the same thing as a lauryl sulfate, which is derived from lauryl alcohol.
 Lauryl sulfates are little molecules which can cause sensitive skin irritation.
 Disodium Laureth Sulfosuccinate is a larger molecule derived from coconut.
 The molecule itself has no sulfate ion head and is too big to penetrate skin which is in part why it is more gentle.
 The result is an effective yet safe product that offers a plethora of advantages over sulfate chemicals.